splunk/observability-content-contrib/integration-examples/splunk-otel-databricks/Splunk OpenTelemetry Collector Install.md

 # Splunk OpenTelemetry Collector Installation on Databricks

+## OpenTelemetry Collector Installation

+There are multiple ways to install the splunk opentelemetry collector on databricks and the host infrastructure.
+An example start-up script has been provided where Splunk Observability Cloud credentials are saved in the Databricks secret store.

+The `splunk-start-otel.sh` script will execute successfully if using paid editions but not on the community edition of Databricks.
+This script only installs the default collector without Apache Spark metrics collection enabled.
+To enable this metric collection the agent yaml file will need to modified for the controller or workers.

+The manual installation and configuration of the splunk opentelemtry collector was tested on community edition.

 ## Modify the `httpforwarder` receiver configuration

 ### To begin one will need to modify the OpenTelemetry agent yaml file, sections for